GetGet99/Wardinix-Public/terms.md

 ## 1. Introduction

 Welcome to Wardinix ("the Application").
 These Terms and Conditions ("Terms") govern your use of the Application.
-By using the Application, you agree to comply with these Terms.
-If you do not agree with any part of these Terms, please do not use the Application.

 For the purposes of these Terms, a "User" refers to an individual or an organization that interacts with the Application.
+By downloading and using the Application, the User agrees to these Terms and Conditions.
+If the User does not agree with any part of these Terms, they must not download or use the Application.

 ## 2. Liability and Warranty